Continuous Audio Language Models: Introduction

 \looseness=-1 This motivates an alternative strategy: autoregressive modeling of continuous latents without quantization.
 Standard variational autoencoders (VAEs) are easier to train, are not affected by issues such as codebook collapse, and can reconstruct audio at higher fidelity for the same latent dimensionality.
-Pioneering work in the vision domain that autoregressively models continuous sequences includes GIVT \citep{givt} and MAR \citep{autoreg_image_quant}, followed by some larger models in the image domain \citep{fluid, dart} and attempts in the audio domain \citep{salad, sony_trick, ditar}.
+Pioneering work in the vision domain that autoregressively models continuous sequences includes GIVT \citep{givt} and MAR \citep{autoreg_image_quant}, followed by some larger models in the image domain \citep{fluid, dart} and attempts in the audio domain \citep{salad, sony_trick, ditar, yang2025generativeaudiolanguagemodeling}.
 In MAR, the authors model the per-token probability distribution with a diffusion model (in the form of a small MLP) conditioned on a latent variable modeled by an autoregressive transformer backbone.
 SALAD \citep{salad} and DiTAR \citep{ditar} adapt MAR-style diffusion heads for text-to-speech modeling, achieving better audio quality than discrete baselines.
-However, these works are limited to text-to-speech on small-scale and domain-specific datasets, leaving open the question of how well they can adapt to richer audio domains such as music.
+However, these works are limited to text-to-speech on small-scale and domain-specific datasets, leaving open the question of how well they can adapt to more complex tasks such as speech continuation (without text supervision) and richer audio domains such as music.
+We apply CALM to 4 tasks which are speech and music continuation as well as text-to-speech and text-to-music.

-\looseness=-1 In this work, we propose Continuous Audio Language Models (\ours{}) that predict sequences in the latent space of a VAE, bypassing the need for quantization.
-While we build on the MAR architecture where a transformer backbone uses $(\mathbf{x}^1, \ldots, \mathbf{x}^{s-1})$ to predict an intermediate latent $\mathbf{z}^s$, which then conditions a head (diffusion model) that models $p(\mathbf{x}^s \vert \mathbf{z}^s)$, we find that without further improvements, it fails to generate rich audio content.
+\looseness=-1 We propose Continuous Audio Language Models (\ours{}) that predict sequences in the latent space of a VAE, bypassing the need for quantization.
+While we build on the MAR architecture where a transformer backbone uses $(\mathbf{x}^1, \ldots, \mathbf{x}^{s-1})$ to predict an intermediate latent $\mathbf{z}^s$, which then conditions a head (diffusion model) that models $p(\mathbf{x}^s \vert \mathbf{z}^s)$, we find that without further improvements, it fails to generate rich audio content and is slow to sample from.
 To overcome this, we introduce several key innovations: